sjklick/Sudoku-Solver/README.md

 =======

 This is an implementation of a solver for the popular Soduku puzzle, developed for pedagogical purposes.
-The algorithm is prototyped in Python 3.5.2, with the intent of translating the algorithm to a javascript based web-solver.
+The application is written in HTML with Javascript.

 Program Explanation
 ===================